galogdan/TeleCar-Backend/README.md

 # TeleCar Backend 🚗💬🌐

+TeleCar is a comprehensive automotive application that connects vehicle owners, facilitates communication, and provides a platform for buying, selling, and discussing all things related to cars.
+With TeleCar, users can engage in real-time chat with other car owners, participate in forum discussions, explore auction listings, manage tickets, and access various vehicle-related services.

 This repository contains the backend code for the TeleCar application, built using FastAPI and Python.
 The backend provides a robust API for managing user authentication, real-time chat functionality, forum discussions, auction listings, ticket management, and integration with external services.

 ## Features ✨